mandhir5/mygit/README.md

   : git push origin main
   Enter username and passowrd

+For Docker
+1. Start the docker service on
+  : service docker start
+2. Login into dockerhub account
+   : docker login
+3. After process completion I'll push that image in docker repository : docker <imagename> <dockerrepopath> (this will create image) : docker push <newimage>
+4. Image will pushed.

 Q.3

 1. **DevOps Workflow**: Git and Docker are core to CI/CD pipelines.
 You’ll automate testing, building, and deploying apps.